 Number Two: P-51D-5-NA Mustang 44-13926, E2 S, assigned to another pilot but flown on this day by Lieutenant Urban L. (“Ben”) Drew.

 Number Three: P-51D-5-NA 44-13568, E2 A, named Sky Bouncer, piloted by squadron operations officer Captain Bruce W. (“Red”) Rowlett.

 Number Four: P-51B-15-NA Mustang 42-106811, E2 H, flown by Captain Francis T. Glanker and named Suzy G after his wife.
 The underlined letter H indicates that this airplane is the second in the squadron identified with that letter.

-The P-51B was the first version of the North American Aviation fighter to be powered by the Merlin engine in place of the Allison V-1710.
-Rolls-Royce had selected the Packard Motor Car Company to build Merlin aircraft engines in the United States under license.
-The Packard-built V-1650-3 was based on the Merlin 63.
-It was a 1,649-cubic-inch-displacement (27.04-liter) liquid-cooled, supercharged, single overhead cam 60° V-12 engine, which produced 1,490 horsepower at Sea Level, turning at 3,000 r.p.m. with 61 inches of manifold pressure.
+The P-51D was the predominant version of the North American Aviation fighter, with a total of 8,156 produced by North American at Inglewood, California and Dallas, Texas, and 200 by the Commonwealth Aircraft Corporation in Australia.
+It was a single-seat, single engine fighter, powered by the Packard Motor Car Company’s license-built version of the Rolls-Royce Merlin 63, either a V-1650-3 or V-1650-7.
+These were a 1,649-cubic-inch-displacement (27.04-liter) liquid-cooled, supercharged, single overhead cam 60° V-12 engines, which produced 1,490 horsepower at Sea Level, turning at 3,000 r.p.m. with 61 inches of manifold pressure.
 The engine drove a four-bladed Hamilton-Standard constant speed propeller with a diameter of 11 feet, 2 inches (3.40 meters).